Ishu-2635/text_analysis/readme.md

 ## 📊 Output
 - Text files for each article in the `scraped100/` directory
-- Metrics printed in console
+- Metrics printed in console and in out data structure excel file